Paying Homage to Mariano Fortuny: How to Embellish with a Beaded EdgeThis embellishment method borrows from Mariano Fortuny's signature style.

-Don’t miss other fabulous techniques like this one by purchasing a print subscription to Threads, or by becoming a Threads Insider.
-Print subscriptions and Insider memberships include FREE tablet editions.
+Don’t miss other fabulous techniques like this one by purchasing a print subscription to Threads, or by becoming a member of Threads Insider for exclusive content.

 1. Thread a needle and knot the ends.
 Anchor the thread on the hem’s wrong side near the folded edge, drawing the thread to the hem’s right side.
 Take a small whipstitch over the folded edge, from the right side to the wrong side.
 Draw the thread to the right side again.